russhughes/st7789_mpy/README.md

 git pull
 ```

-If you already have a copy of the IDF you can checkout a version compatible with MicroPython and update the submodules using:
+If you already have a copy of the IDF, you can checkout a version compatible
+with MicroPython and update the submodules using:

 ```bash
 $ cd esp-idf